PuercoPop/site/migrate/README.md

 - Migrations only roll forward.
 - The author of the migration is responsible for choosing and setting up the transactions they want to use.
+- Each build of `migrate` bundles the migrations in the executable.
+Making deployment easier.
+- `migrate` keeps track of which migrations have been run against the database.
+Running the same version of `migrate` multiple times should be idempotent.
+- Uses `psql` to run the migrations.

 # Build